EnzoRocha00/LinuxTerminal/README.md

 # LinuxTerminal
-A own linux terminal build with c++ on linux enviroment.
+A own linux terminal built with c++ on linux enviroment.

 Program executes a shell in the child process of the original terminal, accepting all commands from the PATH /bin/ and the 'cd' command to move between directories.
 However the program only runs in foreground.
 To end the execution of the 'child' Shell just press 'Ctrl+C'.